Assault Lawyer in Toronto

 In addition, Section 265 applies to all forms of criminal assaults, including sexual assault, aggravated sexual assault, and sexual assault with a weapon.
 For more information about sexual assault offences, please review the sexual assault page by clicking here.

-Assault and Threats FAQs
+Assault & Threats FAQs

 The most obvious way someone could utter threats is verbally.
 Although, in the digital age, threats could be made through emails, text messages, social media page postings, Twitter posts, and so on.
 As long as a person feels the other person, who made the threat, has the capabilities to carry it out, they can file charges against them through the police.